Get involved in 2020

 Participating in a business case competition is a great way to hone your business skills and have some fun along the way.

 - Take a giant leap forward – Improve your analytical, critical and communication skills

 - Real business performance – Participating in a business case competition is a terrific CV addition and attractive to prospective employers

 - Network and socialise – Industry business leaders are often invited as guest judges and you’ll also gain from the social interaction as part of a team dynamic in a case competition

 What is a Case Competition?

 Competing teams are provided with a hypothetical business problem to solve.
 It may be a company that needs help launching a product, a company that is about to go into liquidation, or a company that has international connections but hasn't reached its full global potential.

 Team members are given four hours to devise a strategy, before presenting their solution to a panel of judges.
 The competition is generally held over the course of a day, and the best strategy wins the competition.

-All local competitions are held in Te Wao Nui (Otago Business School atrium).
+All local competitions are held in Te Wao Nui (Otago Business School atrium) or online using Zoom.

 After each local competition, students are selected for a national competition.
 All participating students can also be selected for international competitions.